 Restorative Justice Project

-The Restorative Justice Project Heading link
+About The Restorative Justice Program Heading link

 The Restorative Justice Project (RJP) trains law students in the philosophy and practice of restorative justice so that they become better lawyers.
 Guest lecturers provide concrete examples of how restorative justice can be used to resolve disputes in both civil and criminal cases.
 Students learn different restorative techniques and how to become effective circle keepers.
 Students are encouraged to observe proceedings in the federal and state courts, and especially those courts that are directly implementing restorative justice.
 The students also work to implement restorative justice and to learn about the problems faced every day by persons in low-income communities and communities of color.

-Restorative Justice Courses Heading link
+Restorative Justice Courses at UIC Law Heading link

 The Restorative Justice Project provides students with an overview of restorative justice concepts and how they can be applied in specific areas of the law, including the treatment of persons who have been convicted of crimes, the mentally ill, drug and alcohol abusers, and juvenile offenders.
 Students are taught effective techniques on how to interview and counsel both victims and perpetrators.
 When appropriate, outside lecturers are invited to discuss subject areas requiring specialized knowledge and skill.
 The courses are taught by Professor Michael P. Seng.